About the Portland Shotokan Karate Dojo

 Karate practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.

 The study of karate benefits the student in all areas of their life.

 We are so glad that you are interested in joining Portland Shotokan Karate Dojo.

 Joining is easy – just visit any of our practices!
-There is no charge to observe or to practice with us once or twice.
+There is no charge to observe or to participate with once.
 After that, if you decide to stay, you must join Shotokan Karate of America ($75 for the remainder of the year).
 As a member of SKA you will be able to attend any SKA regional, national, and international event open to your rank, and you’ll be able to test for rank twice per year at no charge.
 Black belt testing is by invitation.